 Effects of Sitting Combatted by Vancouver Exercise and Not Sitting!

 “Sitting.
 It’s the new smoking.”
 You’ve heard it.
 Vancouver Disc Centers sees the effects of sitting in our Vancouver chiropractic practice in the form of back pain, neck pain and related issues.
-Let us discuss sitting and being sedentary workers and what we can do about it.
+Let’s look at sitting and being sedentary workers and what we can do about it.

 SITTING COMPARISON TO SMOKING

 Is the sitting and smoking a little glaring?
 Maybe.
-One medical report found that 300 news articles mention this claim!
-(1) Harsh or not, it does call attention to the concern that sitting a lot is not healthy for anyone.
-25% of adults including Vancouver chiropractic patients and adults sit more than 8 hours a day.
-Older adults supposedly sit for even more time.
+One medical report stated that 300 news articles allude to this claim!
+(1) Glaring or not, it does call attention to the concern that sitting a lot is not healthy for anyone.
+25% of adults Vancouver chiropractic patients and adults included sit more than 8 hours daily.
+Older adults supposedly sit even more.
 (2) Vancouver Disc Centers knows we all sit.
 We are not shaming you!
 We are with you!

 THE STATE OF NSCLBP in SEDENTARY WORKERS

 Sitting is what we do.
-Researchers tell us that low back pain sufferers’ activity levels are low.
-Of 300 patients, 32.5% lead sedentary lives, 48.5% live underactive lifestyles, and 68.3% of them didn’t do any activity to boost muscle strength or flexibility.
-(3) Continued sitting presented a risk for all-cause mortality independent of physical activity even if it is of moderate to vigorous effort.
-The best suggestion is to decrease sitting time not just boost physical activity levels.
+Researchers document that low back pain sufferers’ activity levels are low.
+Of 300 patients, 32.5% lead sedentary lives, 48.5% live underactive lifestyles, and 68.3% of them didn’t do any activity to increase muscle strength or flexibility.
+(3) Continued sitting created a risk for all-cause mortality independent of physical activity even if it’s of moderate to vigorous effort.
+The best suggestion is to decrease the quantity of sitting not just increase physical activity levels.
 (4) Vancouver Disc Centers encourages both, too!

 WHAT CAN WE DO?
 EXERCISE (AND A BONUS: RESPIRATION IMPROVEMENT)